 The Primary Contractor and its BH-MCO must create, maintain, and comply with written policies and procedures for the prevention, detection, investigation, reporting, and referral of suspected Fraud, Waste and Abuse.
-The written policies and procedures must be approved by the Department's Bureau of Program Integrity.
+The written policies and procedures must be approved by the Department.